rispidy441/Sql_EDA_project/README.md

 In this project, i have solved multiple problems with the help of joins, aggregate function, window function, CTEs, recursive CTEs etc..

 ## Files Included
-1. Sql EDA project (main project).
+1. Sql EDA project.sql (main project).
 2. 11 different table files in csv format(dataset used).
 3. schema_diagram